Erastuskanyatta/PHP-Yii2-Framework/index.md

 ## Getting started with Yii 2 PHP Web framework.

 Nowadays, many developers have turned to use frameworks in designing websites.
 This has led to improved production speeds.
-PHP is a general-purpose scripting language used in web development.
+PHP is  scripting language  used in web development.
 It is a server-side scripting language that is embedded in [HTML](https://en.wikipedia.org/wiki/HTML).
 It is used in managing dynamic content, databases, and session tracking.
 It can be integrated with databases like MySQL, PostgreSQL, and MongoDB to store user data.

 ## Introduction
 Yii 2 is a generic PHP framework used for developing web applications with multiple ties.
 Like other PHP frameworks, Yii 2 implements the MVC (Model, View, and Controller) development principle.

-MVC aims to separate business logic from user interface considerations so that developers can easily modify each part without affecting the other.
+The work of the MVC is to help the web developers modify each part of the business logic easily without affecting the other.
 To learn more on MVC click [here](https://www.guru99.com/php-mvc-frameworks.html).

 ## Prerequisites
 To follow along with this tutorial, you are required to have the following: